Albert Coady Wedemeyer: Postwar

 After returning from China, Wedemeyer was promoted to Army Chief of Plans and Operations.
 In July 1947, President Harry S. Truman sent Wedemeyer to China and Korea to examine the "political, economic, psychological and military situations."
 The result was the Wedemeyer Report in which Wedemeyer stressed the need for intensive United States training of and assistance to the Nationalist armies.

 Wedemeyer's 1947 report painted a picture of the Chinese Civil War that was both opportune and dire.
 Chiang's armies were far better-equipped than their Communist adversaries (who had not yet received weapons and training from the Soviets in Manchuria), and pushing them back on all fronts, but ammunition, fuel, and spare parts were severely lacking.
-These had been promised by Lend-Lease, but not delivered and still charged to Chaing's account.
+These had been promised by Lend-Lease, but not delivered and still charged to Chiang's account.
 Thus, while the Nationalists had over 16,000 trucks virtually all of them were rendered inoperable, forcing his troops to march on foot.
-Ammunition shortages were also causing Nationalist divisions to lose battles, and Chaing's troops were forced to scavenge abandoned American dumps because no deliveries had been made.
+Ammunition shortages were also causing Nationalist divisions to lose battles, and Chiang's troops were forced to scavenge abandoned American dumps because no deliveries had been made.
 Even worse, much surplus weaponry and ammunition in the Pacific was being destroyed rather than utilized, and Chiang's government was charged exorbitant prices for what remained.
 For example, bazookas were sold to Greece at $3.65 apiece, while Chiang's government had to pay $162.
 For rifles, the price difference was $5.10 and $51, respectively.
 Ammunition cost differences were similar, China being charged $85 for 1000 rifle rounds and $95 for 1000 machine gun rounds, compared to $4.55 and $4.58 elsewhere.
 Wedemeyer recommended an immediate correction of these deficiencies and sending leftover equipment to China rather than blowing it up.

 Lacking confidence in the Nationalist government caused by Joseph Stilwell and George Marshall's meddling, President Harry S. Truman not only rejected the recommendations in the report but also imposed an arms embargo against the Nationalist government, thereby intensifying the bitter political debate over the role of the United States in the Chinese Civil War.
 While Secretary of State George C. Marshall had hoped that Wedemeyer could convince Chiang Kai-shek to institute those military, economic, and political reforms that would create a Nationalist-Communist coalition, he supported Truman's view and suppressed publication of Wedemeyer's report, further provoking resentment by Nationalist and communist advocates both inside and outside the US government and the armed forces.
 The report was reprinted, however, in the 1949 China White Paper.

 Following completion of the report, he assumed command of the Sixth United States Army in San Francisco, California; in this capacity, Wedemeyer "thought of himself as cut off from further military policy making."